 Introduction

 Relevant costing is a managerial accounting technique that focuses on finding and assessing expenses and revenues that are similar to a certain decision.
 It is a critical decision-making tool in many sectors of business, including finance, marketing, production, and operations management.
-This outline will provide a high-level review of similar costing, its importance, and its historical history.
+This outline will provide a high-level review of similar costs, its importance, and its historical history.

 Types of Costs